 Rainy Day Fund; SB 858.
-The 2014-15 State Budget proposed certain constitutional amendments to the rainy day fund (the "Rainy Day Fund") on the November 2014 ballot, as well as certain provisions which could limit the amount of reserves that may be maintained by a school district that became operational when Proposition 2 was passed.
-See "CONSTITUTIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS - Proposition 2" herein.
+The 2014-15 State Budget proposed certain constitutional amendments to the rainy day fund (the "Rainy Day Fund") on the November 2014 ballot, as well as certain provisions as part of Senate Bill 858 ("SB 858") which could limit the amount of reserves that may be maintained by a school district, all of which became operational when Proposition 2 was passed.
+See "CONSTITUTIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS - Proposition 2" herein for more information regarding the Rainy Day Fund and SB 858.